hoshikitsunoda/driving-game/README.md

 # driving-game
-A web app for people who want to play philosophical driving game.
+A web app for people who want to play a philosophical driving game.

 Are the obstacles really the obstacles or your mind is creating it?<br />
 Is it always good to beat it?<br />
 If you try to reach it, you will never reach it.<br />
-Maybe the best thing is just sit still and wait for things to resolve by itself.
+Maybe the best thing is just sit still and wait for things to resolve by itself.<br />

 # Usage
 ```